KARUNAKARAN-codecrusher123/KAVI-voice-Assitant/README.md

 ## How to use ?
 Clone the repo to your desktop/laptop.
 Open command prompt and go to the folders location.
-Make sure that you have the supproted vertion of python installed, and is added to the (env) paths. (look into 'setting up stuffs.md' for information)
+Make sure that you have the supported version of python installed, and is added to the (env) paths. (look into 'setting up stuffs.md' for information)
 Then follow the steps provided:

 set up process (one time only)